Cash4Gold: Founding

-Green Bullion Financial Services LLC was formed in April 2007 and traded under the principle name of Cash4Gold, eventually being located in Pompano Beach, Florida and being derived from Albar Precious Metal Refining, created by former CEO Jeff Aronson.
+Green Bullion Financial Services LLC was formed in April 2007 and traded under the principle name of Cash4Gold, eventually being located in Pompano Beach, Florida, and being derived from Albar Precious Metal Refining, created by former CEO Jeff Aronson.

 In late 2008 venture capital firms Highland Capital Partners and General Catalyst invested $40 million into Green Bullion though both would exit their deals by late 2010.
-Highland Capital Partners would later be sued by Marlboro Investment Group for fraud and various breaches related to the company with a Highland principal who was alleged to a former acting chief operating officer for Cash4Gold being named also named as a defendant.
+Highland Capital Partners would later be sued by Marlboro Investment Group for fraud and various breaches related to the company.
+Highland principal Gaurav Tewari, who was alleged to have been a former acting chief operating officer for Cash4Gold, was also named as a defendant.

 Due to the rapid growth of their trading and operations during the latter part of 2008 and into the first quarter of 2009, there was a need to address some specific operating issues.
 Future investors were concerned that the Company would struggle to process the forecasted volume of Refiners' Packs.
-So a consulting company (Synergetics Installations Worldwide Inc.), based in Portsmouth, New Hampshire, were invited to analyze and then upgrade the current operating processes, with a view to meeting customer service levels and processing significantly higher volumes.
+So a consulting company (Synergetics Installations Worldwide Inc.), based in Portsmouth, New Hampshire, was invited to analyze and then upgrade the current operating processes, with a view to meeting customer service levels and processing significantly higher volumes.
 The first requirement was to relocate the entire business from relatively small premises to a medium-sized and secure interim site, pending the redevelopment of an existing commercial or industrial unit in the Pompano Beach area, which then became their headquarters in the United States.
 Processing facilities and procedures were upgraded, as were the customer call center operations and administrative functions.
 Once the customer service levels and performance of these processes had stabilized within the US operation, the Company launched the Cash4Gold proposition into the United Kingdom, then into other mainland European countries.

 David Knight, SVP for international marketing and expansion, joined the team in July 2009 from eBay.
-Shawn Kernes, a former Chief Technology Officer at StubHub, was the company's COO.
+Shawn Kernes, a former chief technology officer at StubHub, was the company's COO.

-In 2006, Cash4Gold had sales of 40 million USD with 14 employees.
+In 2006, Cash4Gold had sales of US$40 million with 14 employees.
 By May 2009, the company employed about 300 people with nearly 800,000 customer transactions.
 As of 2010, the company has received more than 1,700 oz of gold per day with 94% of respondents accepting its cash offer.